cipherswami/cipherswami/README.md

         </a>
     </span>
     <p>
-        Vim user by choice.
-I can code like a pro, but right now, I’m just trying to figure out how to exit Vim.
+        Still trying to figure out how to exit Vim.
     </p>
 </div>